SAP-samples/cap-local-development-workshop/exercises/01/README.md

 }
 ```

 Great!

+> Did you notice that the values for the `book_ID` property ... are not just random?

 But let's make sure these sales records really are considered just local sample data.

 ### Perform a build

-With the cds [build] command we can prepare a deployment.
+With the cds [build] command we can prepare a deployment for the cloud.
 Let's do that.

 👉 Using `DEBUG=build` to see everything that happens, including all the files that are taken into account, run `build`: